Using an NFP Chart: The Sympto-Thermal Method

 But using NFP is much easier than you think.
 Plus, NFP is not an abortifacient, like hormonal birth control.
 It does not wreak havoc with a woman’s body or moods.
 It does not make her gain weight or lead to certain cancers.
 And it’s morally licit.

-In this article, we’re going answer a few common natural family planning questions and help you use this NFP chart (click the image to download in a new tab):
+In this article, we’re going answer a few common natural family planning questions and help you use this NFP chart (click the image to enlarge):

 Common Questions about NFP

 The main questions many people have include: How does natural family planning work?
 Does it work well?
 And how do I know my body’s natural cycles?

 Yes, it works—when you do it properly.
 The natural family planning method called the Creighton Model FertilityCare System, for example, is incredibly successful for couples who want to have babies: “For couples of normal fertility who time their intercourse based on the fertile days of their cycle, 76% of them will achieve a pregnancy in the very first cycle of charting.
 Ninety percent will achieve by the third cycle of charting, and 98% by the sixth cycle of charting.”
 That’s an amazing success rate!

 NFP also works for couples who wish to postpone having children: “The Creighton Model is both a safe and effective natural method of family planning.
 It has a perfect use rate of 98.7-99.5%, and a typical use rate of 83-97%, as good as hormonal contraceptives (IUDs, the pill, etc.) and better than barriers (condoms, etc.).”

 The Creighton Model is just one natural family planning method of several.
 The Creighton Model simply has the woman track the appearance and feel of her cervical mucus.
 Another method called the Sympto-Thermal Method has the woman track her temperature, the appearance and feel of her cervical mucus, and changes in her cervix.